Enemies and AI

 combat statemachine, it

-will stop moving, forget about the waypoint and start shooting.
 So if you now shoot the glass before the enemy has

 noticed you, it will start moving to the waypoint until it sees you.
 If it